British Armed Forces: British Empire

+First World War

-The beginning of the twentieth century served to reduce tensions between Britain and the Russian Empire, partly due to the emergence of a unified German Empire.
-The era brought about an Anglo-German naval arms race which encouraged significant advancements in maritime technology (e.g. Dreadnoughts, torpedoes and submarines), and in 1906, Britain had determined that its only likely naval enemy was Germany.
+The beginning of the 20th century served to reduce tensions between Britain and the Russian Empire, partly due to the emergence of a unified German Empire.
+The era brought about an Anglo-German naval arms race, which encouraged significant advancements in maritime technology, including Dreadnoughts, torpedoes, submarines), and, in 1906, Britain determined that its only likely naval enemy was Germany.
 The accumulated tensions in European relations finally broke out into the hostilities of the First World War (1914–1918), in what is recognised today, as the most devastating war in British military history, with nearly 800,000 men killed and over 2 million wounded.
 Allied victory resulted in the defeat of the Central Powers, the end of the German Empire, the Treaty of Versailles and the establishment of the League of Nations.

+Second World War

-Although Germany had been defeated during the First World War, by 1933 fascism had given rise to Nazi Germany, which under the leadership of Adolf Hitler re-militarised in defiance of the Treaty of Versailles.
+Germany was defeated in the First World War, but by 1933 fascism had given rise to Nazi Germany, which under the leadership of Adolf Hitler re-militarised in defiance of the Treaty of Versailles.
 Once again tensions accumulated in European relations, and following Germany's invasion of Poland in September 1939, the Second World War began (1939–1945).
-The conflict was the most widespread in British history, with British Empire and Commonwealth troops fighting in campaigns from Europe and North Africa, to the Middle East and the Far East.
-Approximately 390,000 British Empire and Commonwealth troops lost their lives.
-Allied victory resulted in the defeat of the Axis powers and the establishment of the United Nations (replacing the League of nations).
+The conflict was the most widespread in British history, with British Empire and Commonwealth troops engaged in military campaigns in Europe, North Africa, the Middle East, and the Far East.
+Approximately 390,000 British Empire and Commonwealth troops died.
+Allied victory resulted in the defeat of the Axis powers and the establishment of the United Nations, replacing the League of nations.